miyonaka/leanbian-gen/README.md

        be interrupted with a bash session, allowing an opportunity to create/revise the patches.

-  * If the stage directory contains files called "EXPORT_NOOBS" or "EXPORT_IMAGE" then add this stage to a list of images to generate
+  * If the stage directory contains files called "EXPORT_IMAGE" then add this stage to a list of images to generate

   * Generate the images for any stages that have specified them